-Networking and Relationships – one of the best takeaways from BYU’s MBA is a network of colleagues and friends who you can turn to for advice, opportunities, support, and more.
+Networking and Relationships: One of the best takeaways from BYU Marriott’s MBA is a network of colleagues and friends who you can turn to for advice, opportunities, support, and more.
 From alumni and professors to students and recruiters, you’ll meet, befriend, and learn from a diverse set of professionals and individuals.

 Is an MBA worth the cost?
 Will I have to go into debt?

 The BYU Marriott MBA is one of the highest value and highest quality MBAs on the market.
 It is consistently ranked in the top five MBA programs for highest ROI.
 Undergirding this is the financial ROI of the BYU Marriott MBA.